syncfusion-content/ej2-asp-core-mvc-docs/ej2-asp-core-mvc/grid/EJ2_ASP.MVC/filtering/filtering.md

 In the Syncfusion ASP.NET MVC Grid, you can establish an initial filter containing multiple values for a particular column, which helps you to preset filter conditions for a specific column using multiple values.
 This functionality allows you to display a filtered records in the grid right after the grid is initially loaded.

-To apply the filter with multiple values for same column at initial rendering, set the filter `predicate` object in [FilterSettings.Columns](https://help.syncfusion.com/cr/aspnetmvc-js2/Syncfusion.EJ2.Grids.GridFilterSettings.html#Syncfusion_EJ2_Grids_GridFilterSettings_Columns).
+To apply the filter with multiple values for same column at initial rendering, set the filter `Predicate` object in [FilterSettings.Columns](https://help.syncfusion.com/cr/aspnetmvc-js2/Syncfusion.EJ2.Grids.GridFilterSettings.html#Syncfusion_EJ2_Grids_GridFilterSettings_Columns).

-The following example demonstrates, how to perform an initial filter with multiple values for same **CustomerID** column using `FilterSettings.Columns` and `predicate`.
+The following example demonstrates, how to perform an initial filter with multiple values for same **CustomerID** column using `FilterSettings.Columns` and `Predicate`.

 {% tabs %}
 {% highlight razor tabtitle="CSHTML" %}